9 reasons the Rockies are way better in the winter

 Enjoy unlimited winter in the Rockies with a Wilderness Hostels Season’s Pass

 From November all the way until May, you can get unlimited stays at our wilderness hostels in the Rockies with a Wilderness Hostels Season’s Pass.
 You’ll also get discounted stays at our hostels in Banff, Lake Louise, Jasper, Nordegg and Fernie.
-For the month of October, grab a pass at our early bird rate of $219, tax included.
+Grab a pass for $259, tax included.
 Find out more.